jessiestalter/Image-Morph/README.md

 # Image-Morph
-A Java GUI application to morph two images into eachother.
+A Java GUI application to upload & morph two images into eachother.